halcin/dependa/README.md

 # Dependa
-Identify and categorize Node.js dependencies (builtins, third parties..).
+Identify and categorize Node.js dependencies (builtins, alias, third parties..).
 The module and the code has been inspired by [builtins](https://github.com/juliangruber/builtins) and [builtin-modules](https://github.com/sindresorhus/builtin-modules).

 ## Features
-- Several ways to use the API (**get** and **is**).
+- Several ways to use the API (**get** and **is**) to allow any kind of custom code.
 - First class support of Node.js protocol `node:`.
-- Wider API not limited/restricted to Node.js core.
+- Wider API not limited or restricted to Node.js core modules.

 ## Getting Started